AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   use of flag in update to :ref:`scenarioDragDeorbit`.
 - Created a :ref:`prescribedMotionStateEffector` dynamics module for appending rigid bodies with prescribed motion to the spacecraft hub.
+- Created a :ref:`prescribedRot1DOF` fsw module to profile a prescribed rotational maneuver for a secondary rigid body connected to the spacecraft hub.
+To simulate the maneuver, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.
+- Created a :ref:`prescribedTrans` fsw module to profile a prescribed translational maneuver for a secondary rigid body connected to the spacecraft hub.
+To simulate the maneuver, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.
 - Added :ref:`solarArrayReference` to compute the reference angle and angle rate for a rotating solar array.
 - Update python dependency documentation and check to not use ``conan`` version 2.0.0 for now
 - Changed the ``SpinningBodyStateEffector`` module name to :ref:`spinningBodyOneDOFStateEffector`.